 Question: How to put on catchers gear?

 Putting catcher's gear on is pretty straightforward.
-Rather than write out the whole process, we thought we'd share this short video of a kid putting on his gear.
+Rather than write out the whole process, we thought it would be easiest if we just shared this short video of a kid putting on his gear.

 Top Picks/Best Catcher's Gear